confluentinc/tutorials/agentic-ai-model-tool-setup/flinksql/README.md

 confluent plugin install confluent-quickstart
 ```

-Run the plugin from the top-level directory of the `tutorials` repository to create the Confluent Cloud resources needed for this tutorial.
+Run the plugin to create the Confluent Cloud resources needed for this tutorial.
 Note that you may specify a different cloud provider (`gcp` or `azure`) or region.
 You can find supported regions in a given cloud provider by running `confluent kafka region list --cloud <CLOUD>`.
 The plugin should complete in under a minute.

 ```shell
 confluent quickstart \